billmwong/ExercisesInC/reading_questions/thinkos.md

 1) Give a real-world example of virtualization (ideally not one of the ones in the book).

+When we use GPS to figure out our location, we are virtually connecting to any signal and that signal knows our location.
+In reality, our phone is connecting to different GPS towers which are triangulating our distance from each tower.

 2) What is the difference between a program and a process?

+A program runs in processes.
+They allow each program to run isolated from other programs.

 3) What is the primary purpose of the process abstraction?
 What illusion does the process abstraction create?

+It creates the illusion that each program is running on its own machine, which prevents accessing the memory of another program.

 4) What is the kernel?

+The part of the OS responsible for making threads.

 5) What is a daemon?

+A background process that is usually part of the OS.

 ## Chapter 3